Khangnguyen04/seattle-crime-data/README.md

    ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/2188c911-bbc0-46ea-a5cf-531c72e5168c)

-   We can conlude that higher crime rates in a community does not necessarily correlate to how dense the population is in that community.
-Factors such as community wealth, poverty, and ethnic backgrounds could all play a factor into high crime rates.
+   We can conlude that higher crime rates in a community may correlate to how dense the population is in that community, however other factors such as community wealth, poverty, and ethnic backgrounds could play a factor into high crime rates as well.
 The top five communities with lowest crime rates typically have populations 10000 and below, while higher crime rate communities have more than 29000.

    After knowing this data, we can allocate more resources to communities with higher populations since we know most crime is situated there.
 We can target the hours in